ozcanbayram/Do-Now-App/README.md

 ## Do Now Application (To Do List App)

 This project is my first Android project.
-I did it as a university assignment.
+I did it as a school homework.
 In this project:
 5 missions per day
 3 missions per week